Beginners To Advanced Guide To Building A Private Blog Network

 This would be logged for your record.
 You could then purchase the domain from any domain registrar.

-You can also purchase scraped domains from brokers, which I personally do.
+You can also purchase scraped domains from brokers.
 Brokers are the best of the best at scraping, they have fast, efficient automated tools to do it for them.

 You can do it manually and it works.
 But you are looking at 2 hours or more of work per domain you find, not to mention the additional waiting for the tools to finish (you can’t just work 4 hours and find 2 domains).